Get ready to learn how to bake with yeast! Here is everything about baking with yeast to make your favorite sweet doughs and breads!

 Click here to learn about the different Types of Yeast.

 You might be thinking - what are some recipes that use yeast?
 From bread to beer, there are a lot of different things that use yeast.
 Since this is a baking website, we of course will be focusing on baking rather than how to make your own homebrew.

-Yeast is found in sandwich bread, crunchy loaves, pizza, cinnamon rolls, fluffy doughnuts, laminated croissants, and so much more.
+Bake with yeast in order to make sandwich bread, crunchy loaves, pizza, cinnamon rolls, fluffy doughnuts, laminated croissants, and so much more.
 There are lean doughs (mostly flour, salt, water and yeast) and enriched doughs (those laden with eggs, fat, and a bit of sugar to make them soft and pillowy - like brioche).